 Whether you’ve traveled before or this is your first time abroad, it’s important to consider your host country’s cultural attitude towards gender identity.
 Gender roles abroad may differ from those in the U.S. You may choose not to behave in exactly the same ways as local men and women do; however, it is important that you educate yourself about cultural gender roles within your host community in order to make sensitive choices about how you will behave while abroad and to understand how your personal views and opinions may be interpreted by your host culture.

 Women may experience particular difficulties while abroad, which can be compounded by language and cultural differences as well as risk factors related to health and safety.
-Do not put yourself at greater risk for harassment by becoming intoxicated, accepting drinks from strangers, or being alone.
+Being a victim of a crime is not the fault of the victim.
+Minimize your risk for harassment by not becoming intoxicated, accepting drinks from strangers, or being alone.

-While some of these suggestions may seem to communicate sexist undertones, they are based on the safety concerns and recommendations of returnees.
+While some of these suggestions may seem to communicate sexist undertones, they are based on returnees' safety recommendations.

 - Prioritize your personal safety over cultural sensitivity.

-- Research the security situation and talk to other students who have traveled to the countries you plan to visit.
+- Talk to returnees who have traveled to the countries you plan to visit.

-- At night, travel in groups and never walk home alone.
+- Travel in groups and never walk home alone.

 - Make sure someone knows where you are traveling and when you plan to return.